-Pensions level 1 offer by far the highest tax benefits of all German pensions.
+German pensions level 1 offer by far the highest tax benefits of all German pensions.
 And that's just one of many benefits of pensions level 1.
-But these benefits don't come for free ...
+Read more about it here.

 Table of contents

 German Pensions Level 1 include the following pensions

 Pensions in Germany can be a great way to save money for your retirement.
 Many expats living in Germany ask themselves which pension scheme is the correct one for them and if they should get German pensions level 1.
 To help you fund your retirement in the best way possible, we will take a look at the advantages and disadvantages of German pensions level 1 as well as typical scenarios of who might want to get a pension level 1 in this article.

 Get German Pensions Level 1 with the Public Pension in Germany

 Most of you reading this article will be enrolled in the German public pension (“Deutsche Rentenversicherung”) that is in level 1 of the pension system in Germany already.
 As all employees in Germany have to pay into the German social security system, employees pay 18,6% of their gross salary for the German public pension (split 50/50 with their employer).

 The maximum salary the German government is charging for public pension is 87.600€/year in 2023.
 The gross salary that you earn above the threshold is free of public pension contributions.
 That is a maximum contribution of 1.357,80€/month.
 To find out how much monthly pension you will get in retirement for your contribution to the German public pension level 1, feel free to use our public pension calculator.

 What are you getting for that enormous amount of money that you are forced to contribute every month to the German public pension as an employee in Germany? 🤔